liammcluckie/Cook-House/TESTING.md

     `if (item.nextElementSibling.style.display === "none")`

-    The reason the double click was needed was because the style being checked for in the CSS wasn't expicitly written, therefore the first click created the above style property meaning the second click successfully displayed the menu as intended.
+    The reason the double click was needed was because the style being checked for in the CSS wasn't explicitly written, therefore the first click created the above style property meaning the second click successfully displayed the menu as intended.
 The below code is the fix for the bug which just needed a simple or statement adding.

     `if (item.nextElementSibling.style.display === "" || item.nextElementSibling.style.display === "none")`